SkylineCommunications/dataminer-docs/connector-help/connector_help/Sydney_Trains_GPS_Tracking.md

 ### Configuration

-The **Configuration** page is used to configure the files, stations and some extra configurations available in the driver.
+The **Configuration** page is used to configure the files, stations and some extra configurations available in the connector.